aristanetworks/atd-public/topologies/datacenter/labguides/source/vxlan.rst

         show ip interface brief
         show ip bgp summary

 .. note:: ``show ip bgp summary`` will show that the BGP neighbors have moved to ``Estab`` state.
 Note the iBGP peering between Leaf3 & Leaf4.
 Also note the route to the shared loopback1 of Leaf1 & Leaf2.
-This is the remote vVTEP on the other side of the leaf-spine network.
+This is the remote VTEP on the other side of the leaf-spine network.

 5. Create Loopback 1 and the VXLAN VTEP (VTI) interfaces on **Leaf3**